 Supply Chain CSR

-Procurement Guidelines/ Epson Supplier Code of Conduct
+Supplier Guideline/ Epson Supplier Code of Conduct

-Requirements Under Supplier Code of Conduct
+Requirements Under the Supplier Code of Conduct